-A

-SOCIAL CREDIT
+A SOCIAL CREDIT PERSPECTIVE

-PERSPECTIVE

-he new (15th) edition of the The new (15th) cultion of encyclopaedia Britannica (1974) is divided into two main sections: the Micropaedia of ten volumes, of Ready Reference and the Index, and the Macropaedia of nineteen volumes.
-Under the heading Douglas, Clifford Hugh (1879-1952) in the Micropaedia is the information "British economist and founder of Social Credit."
-The only reference to the Macropaedia is: "Ezra Pound's absorption with economics", and in this article Social Credit is stated to be "an economic theory stating that maldistribution of wealth due to insufficient purchasing power is the cause of economic depressions."
+The new (15th) edition of the Encyclopaedia Britannica (1974) is divided into two main sections: the Micropaedia of ten volumes, of Ready Reference and the Index, and the Macropaedia of nineteen volumes.
+Under the heading Douglas, Clifford Hugh (1879-1952) in the Micropaedia is the information "British economist and founder of Social Credit".
+The only reference to the Macropaedia is: "Ezra Pound's absorption with economics", and in this article Social Credit is stated to be "an economic theory stating that maldistribution of wealth due to insufficient purchasing power is the cause of economic depressions"

-C. H. Douglas was educated to be an engineer.
+C.H.
+Douglas was educated to be an engineer.
 Of all disciplines, engineering is the most firmly grounded in reality.
-It deals in the most practical way with the so-called "Laws of Nature."
+It deals in the most practical way with the so-called "Laws of Nature".
 So it is quite wrong to describe Douglas as an economist.
-He can best be characterized as a realist-as one possessing the sense of reality, the perception and comprehension of what underlies appearance.
+He can best be characterised as a realist-as one possessing the sense of reality, the perception and comprehension of what underlies appearance.

-ONTEMPORARY society is so pervasive that it is not a datum of consciousness that the Age in which we live is a mere 200 years old.
+Contemporary society is so pervasive that it is not a datum of consciousness that the Age in which we live is a mere 200 years old.
 It began with what is now called the Industrial Revolution.
-That is a bad term, for what that beginning was the birth of a new Age, the result of the gestation of a cross fertilisation of new discoveries and an old culture and social order.
-That birth carried the potential of a new effloration of the human spirit-a promise, to the farsighted, of the amelioration of the lot of the common man-the exorcism, as it were, of the Curse of Adam.
+That is a bad term, for what that beginning was was the birth of a new Age, the result of the gestation of a cross fertilisation of new discoveries and an old culture and social order.
+That birth carried the potential of a new effloration of the human spirit - a promise, to the far-sighted, of the amelioration of the lot of the common man - the exorcism, as it were, of the Curse of Adam.
 What happened to that promise?

-In his first book, Economic Democracy (1919), Douglas noted "the poverty and degradation which shoulder the very doors of the rich . . . from every quarter come the unmistakeable signs of crumbling institutions and discredited formulae, while the wide-spread nature of the general unrest, alleged for it, is a clear indication that a general rearrangement is imminent".
+In his first book, Economic Democracy (1919), Douglas noted "the poverty and degradation which shoulder the very doors of the rich from every quarter come the unmistakeable signs of crumbling institutions and discredited formulae, while the wide-spread nature of the general unrest, together with the immense range of pretext alleged for it, is a clear indication that a general rearrangement is imminent".

-What has gone wrong?
+What had gone wrong?
 It was as if a mansion of magnificent proportions collapsed while still in the building.

-With his engineer's perception of cause and effect, Douglas identified Will-to-Power as a force in society operating
+With his engineer's perception of cause and effect, Douglas identified Will-to Power as a force in society operating against the individual's interest in self-development, and he stated the basis for a viable reconstruction of society: